RobTillaart/DAC8574/README.md

 **Experimental**

-(based upon DAC8571, needs rewrite).

-The DAC8574 is a small low-power, 16-bit voltage Power-On Reset to Zero output DAC.
+The DAC8574 is a small low-power, four channel, 16-bit voltage Power-On Reset to Zero output DAC.

-The DAC8574 has four 16 bit DACs.
-The output value can be set from 0..65535.
+The output value of each channel can be set from 0..65535.
-This results in a voltage which depends on a reference voltage Vref (datasheet).
+This results in a voltage which depends on a reference voltage Vref (see datasheet).
-At power up it always will start with a value of zero.
+At power up each channel always will start with a value of zero.

 The DAC8574 has a temporary register in which a value can be preloaded.
 This can be used to change the DAC at a later moment.